MNoya/DotaCraft/README.md

 - Use as many AbilitySpecials as possible, do not hardcode the lua file.

 - Find a good ACT_DOTA_X and cast point for the abilities if possible.

-- There are some mechanics that might not be worth porting, we have to discuss those later:

-  - Undead damage
-  - Disabling targeting units more than level 5
-  - Air units
-  - Others...